BriceChou/aispider/README.md

   * `detect_face_from_picture.py`: It will find the face from image file and create a new face image file.
 It will auto save the new face image into `cache` folder.
   * `move_picture_into_cache.py`: It will auto move all 'data' folder image into `cache` foler with new name.
   * `save_training_encoding.py`: It will auto save the image's encodings dataset into 'database/training_encodings.hdf5' file.
+  * `auto_rotate_image.py`: This tools will help you to auto rotate the image.
+If you have less image file or training file, you can use this script to generate more image files.

 ### `unknown`
   Mainly save the unknown person image.
 If someone is not in the training database, we would save the screenshot into this folder.